 Exchange On-Premises

 Mail server variant for a local Exchange server, version 2016 or later.
-Send/Receive Connector and transport rules in the Exchange Admin Center.
+Send/Receive Connector in the Exchange Admin Center.

 Prerequisite: Step 1, Domain & DNS Setup is complete and all four DNS checks are green.

-What happens here: A Send Connector, a Receive Connector, and two transport rules are created in the local Exchange Admin Center.
+What happens here: A Send Connector and a Receive Connector are created in the local Exchange Admin Center.
 In the Setup Assistant, the Manual configuration mode is chosen.

 Step A. Send Connector